United States Youth Cricket Association: History

 In June, USYCA donated cricket sets to sixteen Alabama schools that had suffered severe tornado damage two months prior.
 In July, USYCA announced that 136 elementary and middle schools in the Charlotte-Mecklenburg Schools system in North Carolina were adding cricket to their PE curriculums, and the schools would also be offering students opportunities to play the game in other venues.

 In December, the USYCA purchased the USYCA Foxfire Field, one of the country's best cricket grounds, for $1 per year and will be the venue for countless youth cricket tournaments and development of youth cricket in the United States.
 The field is located centrally 20 miles south of Wichita, Kansas, and it had been the vision of USYCA vice-president Edward Fox, who personally funded the construction at a total cost of $120,000.

 USYCA announced the opening of its first national headquarters, and a dedicated phone line, in January 2012.
 The headquarters building is located in Glen Burnie, Maryland, near Baltimore-Washington International Airport.

 In July 2013, the first state championship was held in Maryland.
 The match was played between Germantown and Cockeysville, Germantown being the victor.
 The third place match was played between Bowie and Timonium, Bowie being the victor.
 Maryland Deputy Secretary of State, Rajan Natarajan, attended the matches, and presented awards following it.

 In April 2016, USYCA has its third election and Ranjeet Singh from St. Louis, Missouri was elected as the President.
 In March 2017, a new chapter opened in history of USYCA, when NYCL, the largest youth cricket event in USA became part of USYCA.
 NYCL in 2017 featured 45 Teams and was held in Connecticut and New Jersey, hosted by New England Youth Cricket Academy, DreamCricket and CricMax.

 Association With Reebok

 In March 2012, USYCA announced a three-year sponsorship deal with Reebok Cricket, the first of its kind for an international sports brand in the United States cricket market.

 Partnership With American Cricket Federation

 On 6 May 2013, USYCA announced its partnership with the American Cricket Federation.
 The agreement gives USYCA the lead role in cricket development in age groups up to 13-Under, while ACF will coordinate the transition to older age groups.
 The partnership anticipated a substantial sharing of resources, communications, facilities and volunteer networks.

 National Youth Cricket Day

 USYCA established 24 March as National Youth Cricket Day.
-This day was selected because it was on that day in 2010 that Venu Palaparthi wrote to Harrison on behalf of DreamCricket.com, making the initial offer of donated cricket sets:
+This day was selected because it was on that day in 2010 that Venu Palaparthi wrote to Harrison on behalf of DreamCricket.com, making the initial offer of ten donated cricket sets.

-"We would like to support any initiative in Maryland that involves putting basic cricket kits in the hands of Phy Ed teachers.
-Our max budget is 10 kits – each costing $1000.
-So let us get this going."
-(The $1000 figure was a typo; he meant $100.)